roundcopy/pulent-2022/src/pages/letters/dive-in.md

 number: "42"
 slug: "dive-in"
 tags: [commit fully, dive in, secret weapon]
 description: "Commit fully, be present, navigate with purpose.
-Dad's advice to his sons on the power of being "all in."
+Dad's advice to his sons on the power of being all in.
 A letter filled with wisdom and love."
 date: "2023-11-05T22:19:35+01:00"
 author: "Nikola Balić"
 layout: "../../layouts/LetterLayout.astro"